elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 ## Registering New Finder Categories

-To register new finder categories use the following code:
+Register new finder categories using the following code:

 ```php
 /**